+- Operations the regular activities to provide services such as availability, cleansing, mowing, electrical charges, etc

+- Maintenance the activities

+necessary to retain an asset as near

+as practicable to an appropriate

+service condition and allow an asset to

+reach its useful life (e.g. road patching,

+unsealed road grading, building and

+structure repairs, cleaning stormwater

+drains)

-- Operation the regular activities to provide services such as availability, cleansing, mowing, etc - Maintenance the activities necessary to retain an asset as near as practicable to an appropriate service condition (e.g. road patching, unsealed road grading, building and structure repairs, cleaning fire hydrants) - Renewal the activities that return the service capability of an asset similar to that which it had initially (e.g. road resurfacing, pavement reconstruction, pipeline replacement and building roof replacement) - Acquisition adding a new service that did not previously exist (e.g. a new library, sporting facility or bridge) expands coverage that increases service levels - Upgrade the activities to provide a higher level of service (e.g. widening a road, sealing an unsealed road, replacing a pipeline with a larger diameter)
+- Renewal the activities that return the service capability of an asset similar to that which it had initially (e.g. road resurfacing, pavement reconstruction, water pipe replacement)

+- Acquisition adding a new service that did not previously exist (e.g. a new library, sporting facility or bridge) expands coverage that increases service levels

+- Upgrade the activities to provide a higher level of service (e.g. widening a road, sealing an unsealed road, replacing a pipeline with a larger diameter)